fanoframework/fanoframework.github.io/working-with-controllers/index.md

 ## Using TController class

-`TController` class is built-in class that provides ability for route handler to works with view and middlewares.
+`TController` class is built-in class that provides ability for route handler to works with view and view parameters.

 Except for simple route handler which display static view, very likely, you need to extend this class. `TController` by default, just calls `render()` method of `IView`, which is returning response from `IView` instance.